Working with Suppliers

 • In February 2023, at a briefing organized by a certain financial institution, Kawasaki reported on the status of its initiatives aimed at the realization of a carbon-neutral, low-carbon society to the 93 persons in attendance, including representatives from 22 of Kawasaki’s suppliers.

 • In June 2023, our Robot Business Division held a briefing on initiatives aimed at achieving carbon neutrality for 108 of our suppliers.
-The presenters provided an explanation of methods for managing CO2 emissions and initiatives aimed at reducing them, and encouraged working together with suppliers.
+The presenters provided an explanation of methods for managing CO2 emissions and initiatives aimed at reducing them.

 Thorough Compliance in Material Procurement